galaxyproject/training-material/topics/proteomics/tutorials/ml-modeling-of-anti-cancer-peptides/tutorial.md

 zenodo_link: "https://doi.org/10.5281/zenodo.4111092"
 level: Intermediate
 questions:
-  - Which machine learning (ML) algorithm is superior in classifying anticancer (ACPs) and non-anticancer peptides (non-ACPs)?
+  - Which machine learning (ML) algorithm is superior in classifying anticancer peptides (ACPs) and non-anticancer peptides (non-ACPs)?
 objectives:
   - Learn, how to calculate peptide descriptor
   - Learn, how to create training data set from features?